anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.2"></a>
 ## 1.2	Terminology

-This section defines the main terms used in this document; these deinitions are primarily based on the ETSI GS NFV 003 V1.4.1 (2018-08) but have been cleaned to avoid deployment technology dependencies when necessary.
+This section defines the main terms used in this document; these definitions are primarily based on the ETSI GS NFV 003 V1.4.1 (2018-08) but have been cleaned to avoid deployment technology dependencies when necessary.

 <a name="1.2.1"></a>
 ### 1.2.1 Software layers terminology